dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 No, one of the tradeoffs for supporting efficient proofs using threshold cryptography is that all validators must be of the same weight in the system.
 As such, this breaks the delegated proof of stake model.
 Since all Masternodes running Platform would hold the same collateral this is not a problem.

-# HPMN Questions
+# evonode Questions

 ## General

-25. **What is a High-Performance Masternode (HPMN)?**
+25. **What is an Evolution masternode (evonode)?**

-A High Performance Masternode is a proposed new type of Masternode which would be used to serve the network by participating in consensus on both the Dash Platform chain and the Dash Payment (Core) chain.
-In the solutions that use HPMNs the standard Masternode would continue serving only the Dash Payment chain.
-HPMNs would have greater requirements than a standard Masternode regarding collateral amount and would require higher performance specs as they would be running two chains instead of just one.
+An Evolution masternode is a proposed new type of Masternode which would be used to serve the network by participating in consensus on both the Dash Platform chain and the Dash Payment (Core) chain.
+In the solutions that use evonodes the standard Masternode would continue serving only the Dash Payment chain. evonodes would have greater requirements than a standard Masternode regarding collateral amount and would require higher performance specs as they would be running two chains instead of just one.

-26. **What are the main advantages of choosing one of the High-Performance Masternode solutions?**
+26. **What are the main advantages of choosing one of the Evolution masternode solutions?**

 The main advantages are: